kubevirt/community/committee-steering/charter.md

   metadata of the SIGs enhancements for the current release and serve as point of contact for the release team, but *MAY* delegate to other contributors to fulfill these responsibilities.
-- *MAY* delegate the creation of a SIG roadmap to other Leads.
 - *MUST* organize a main group meeting and make sure [sigs.yaml] is up to date.
 - *SHOULD* facilitate meetings but *MAY* delegate to other Leads or future chairs/chairs in training.